-The preferred method for submitting prior authorizations is through Arkansas Total Care's secure provider portal, which can be accessed by logging on at Provider.
-Arkansas Total Care.com.
+The preferred method for submitting prior authorizations is through Arkansas Total Care's secure provider portal, which can be accessed by logging in at Provider.ArkansasTotalCare.com.

 The provider must be a registered user of the secure provider portal.
 If a provider is already registered for the secure provider portal for one of our other products, that registration will grant the provider access to Arkansas Total Care as well.
-If the provider is not already a registered user and needs assistance or training on submitting prior authorizations, the provider should contact their dedicated provider relation specialist.
+If the provider is not already a registered user and needs assistance or training on submitting prior authorizations, the provider should contact their dedicated provider relations specialist.
 Other methods of submitting the prior authorization requests are as follows: